Lord Blyton Safeguarding Policy Procedure and Guidance

 Where domestic violence is an experience of the child and they demonstrate indicators of controlling or abusive behaviours South Tyneside’s Safe Hands will be provided with the child.

-All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
+All staff should be aware that children can abuse other children (now referred to as child on child abuse).
 And that it can happen both inside and outside of school or college and online.
 It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.

 All staff should understand, that even if there are no reports in their schools or colleges it does not mean it is not happening, it may be the case that it is just not being reported.
 As such it is important if staff have any concerns regarding peer on peer abuse they should speak to their designated safeguarding lead (or deputy).